William Jennings Bryan: Historical reputation and political legacy

-Bryan was the first leader of a major party to argue for permanently expanding the power of the federal government to serve the welfare of ordinary Americans from the working and middle classes ... he did more than any other man—between the fall of Grover Cleveland and the election of Woodrow Wilson—to transform his party from a bulwark of laissez-faire to the citadel of liberalism we identify with Franklin D. Roosevelt and his ideological descendants.
+In long-term perspective, biographer Michael Kazin writes:

 Kazin argues that, compared to Bryan, "only Theodore Roosevelt and Woodrow Wilson had a greater impact on politics and political culture during the era of reform that began in the mid-1890s and lasted until the early 1920s".
-Writing in 1931, former Secretary of the Treasury William Gibbs McAdoo stated that "with the exception of the men who have occupied the White House, Bryan... had more to do with the shaping of the public policies of the last forty years than any other American citizen".
+Richard F. Pettigrew (R-SD) said of Bryan: "Bryan never knowingly served the vested interests.
+He fought them to the best of his ability."
+Writing in 1931, former Secretary of the Treasury William Gibbs McAdoo stated that "with the exception of the men who have occupied the White House, Bryan ... had more to do with the shaping of the public policies of the last 40 years than any other American citizen".
 Historian Robert D. Johnston notes that Bryan was "arguably [the] most influential politician from the Great Plains".
 In 2015, political scientist Michael G. Miller and historian Ken Owen ranked Bryan as one of the four most influential American politicians who never served as president, alongside Alexander Hamilton, Henry Clay, and John C. Calhoun.